zeekay/r2/README.md

 ## Deleting Files

-Files stored in R2 can be deleted from actions via the `r2.delete` function, which accepts an object key.
+Files stored in R2 can be deleted from actions or mutations via the `r2.deleteObject` function, which accepts an object key.

 ```ts
 // convex/images.ts